Joseph Ardizzone

-Joseph "Joe Iron Man" Ardizzone (born Giuseppe Ernesto Ardizzone; [dʒuˈzɛppe erˈnɛsto arditˈtsoːne]; November 19, 1884 – disappeared October 15, 1931, declared dead 1938) was an Italian-born early Los Angeles mobster, who became the first Boss of the Los Angeles crime family.
+Joseph "Joe Iron Man" Ardizzone (born Giuseppe Ernesto Ardizzone; [dʒuˈzɛppe erˈnɛsto arditˈtsoːne]; November 19, 1884 – disappeared October 15, 1931, declared dead 1938) was an Italian-born early American mobster, who became the first Boss of the Los Angeles crime family.
 He was involved in a long-standing feud with the Matranga family.
 He once claimed to have killed 30 men.

 Early life

-Ardizzone was born on November 19, 1884 in Piana dei Greci (today Piana degli Albanesi), in the Province of Palermo, Sicily, to Antonino Ardizzone.
+Ardizzone was born on November 19, 1884, in Piana dei Greci (today Piana degli Albanesi), in the Province of Palermo, Sicily, to Antonino Ardizzone.
 The Ardizzones were of Arbëreshë origin, being related to several other families and they would maintain contact in America.
 Those families included the Cuccias and the Matrangas.

 Early years in America

 The Ardizzone family came to America at different times.
 Antonino came in the later 19th century, landing in Louisiana then taking the train to southern California.
 He became a wealthy farmer and wine maker.
 His other children, including Stefano and Francesco also moved to the Los Angeles area.
 Giuseppe was one of the last to arrive.